jacobshorterivey/FinalProject/README.md

 ### Stretch Goals

-Our stretch goals included features like adding a calendar for potential pet adopters looking to schedule meetups with pets, an adoption transaction feature to allow users to begin the adoption process with a shelter on the site, and a reputation system to rate fosters, volunteers, and shelters.
-These features would round out the functionality of the application and further cement it's identity as a "one stop shop" for a user's pet adoption and sheltering needs.
+Our stretch goals include future features like a calendar for pet adopters looking to schedule meetups with pets, an adoption transaction feature to allow users to begin the adoption process with a shelter on our site, and a reputation system to rate fosters, volunteers, and shelters.
+These features would round out the functionality of the application and further cement it's identity as a "one stop shop" for pet adoption and sheltering needs.

 ### Lessons Learned

 This project was both challenging and insightful.
 From the jump, we were ambitious in deciding which features we wanted to include in Furever Friends.
-Though we may not have had time to implement every one of those ideas, we determined it was important to include them in our wireframes and database schema, so we would have the room to expand if time allowed.
+Though we may not have had time to implement every one of those ideas, we determined it was important to build them into our wireframes and database schema, so we would have the room to expand if time allowed.
 Having a solid foundation laid down before writing any code was vital to the project's development, as was our use of Agile methodology and effective communication with our teammates.

 A large part of our group's success can be attributed to learning how to delegate tasks, taking and receiving criticism in a positive way, and knowing when to pass off a problem to another group member.
-Doing these things ensured we broke our problems up into small pieces, where we could solve them quickly, and without having one pair of eyes on an issue for too long.
+Doing these things ensured we broke our problems up into small pieces, where we could solve them quickly, and without having one tired pair of eyes on an issue for too long.
 Due to this, we were able to overcome tough challenges like security and authorization with multiple account types, filtering the database's pets by their traits, and directly uploading images from a user's computer.